Get insider access

 If someone comes across a differently-equipped variant of this vacuum, let us know in the discussions, and we'll update our review.

 The Roborock Q5 is a mid-range robot vacuum.
-It can be considered something of a replacement for the now-discontinued Roborock S4 Max and sits close to the older Roborock S5 in the manufacturer's lineup, with a stripped-down design that lacks the S5's mopping feature and more robust build quality, but does feature a more powerful suction motor.
-Ultimately, considering the minor price difference between the two, the S5 might be a better option for most users.
-While the Q5's greater suction power does result in superior deep cleaning performance on dense carpeting, the difference in cleaning performance between the two on hard floors and low-pile carpet isn't especially significant, and the Q5's less premium build quality seems to contribute to its terrible air filtration performance, which causes fine allergens to be blown free of its exhaust port.
+It can be considered something of a replacement for the now-discontinued Roborock S4 Max and Roborock S5 in the manufacturer's lineup, with a stripped-down design that lacks the S5's mopping system and more robust build quality, but does feature a more powerful suction motor.
+While the Q5's greater suction power does result in superior deep cleaning performance on dense carpeting, it does feel less well-built than other Roborock models and offers terrible air filtration performance, with fine allergens being able to escape from its exhaust port.

 If you're looking for an alternative, consider our list of the best robot vacuums, the best robot vacuums for hardwood floors, and the best robot vacuums for pet hair.